Gibitop/interview-platform/README.md

     ```

 > [!NOTE]
-> In dev mode you can only connect to one instance of `insider`
+> While in local development mode you can only connect to one instance of `insider`

 ### Backend